-Whether you are a U.S. Resident or business with unreported Domestic Income, or a Foreign Person with unreported U.S. Business Income, Assets or Earnings, it is important to remain in tax compliance.
+Whether you are a U.S. Resident or business with unreported Income, or a Foreign Resident (U.S. Person) with unreported Business Income, Assets or Earnings, it is important to remain in tax U.S. tax compliance.

-For many years, the IRS has had a domestic voluntary disclosure in place.
-The program is designed for anyone who is out of tax compliance for failing to report U.S. income.
+For many years, the IRS has had a non-OVDP voluntary disclosure in place.
+The program is designed for anyone who is out of tax compliance for failing to report income to the U.S Government.

 *Please keep in mind the program is designed for money that was earned legally but not reported; if the money was earned illegally — you do not qualify for the program.

 If the IRS catches you committing a tax crime, chances are they will investigate.

 As recent history has shown, Movie Stars, Musicians, Moguls, Politicians are all fair game when it comes to IRS criminal prosecutions.

 While there are no hard and fast rules regarding investigating tax crimes, the general consensus is that after two years of either non-filed tax returns, under-reporting of income, embellishing deductions/expenses or any number of other related tax misgivings — you are beginning to tread into criminal tax territory.